Knowledge hub

 Existing sites are the default.
 We look across the homepage, important inner pages, the contact path, and mobile friction.
 For homepage-only questions, the free homepage review is the right scope.

-Can the review surface CRM, funnel, or reporting issues too?
+Can the review surface CRM, follow-up, or reporting issues too?

 It can flag them.
-If the symptoms show the real cap is follow-up speed, lead routing, or reporting disagreement, we say so in the notes and point you to the right next step — not a bigger site scope.
+If the symptoms point to follow-up speed, intake routing, or reporting disagreement, we say so in the notes and point you to the right next step, not a bigger site scope.

 What is included in the growth audit?

-One written brief that traces a lead from first click to booked call across ads, landing pages, forms, CRM routing, follow-up, and reporting.
-Severity-tagged findings, one named first fix, and an explicit call on where the real bottleneck is.
-Then about 60 minutes live with the people who run ads, answer leads, and close deals.
+One written brief that traces an inquiry from first click to booked call across your whole path: ads, pages, CRM, and follow-up.
+Findings ranked by severity, one named first fix, and a straight call on where the real issue is.
+Then about 60 minutes live with your team.

 How do you decide what to fix first?

 Impact first, then the cost to ship.
 A fix that unlocks pipeline this quarter beats a prettier long-term project.
-We separate what blocks money (lead capture, follow-up speed, offer clarity) from what slows it (reporting friction, tool debt), then name one first fix you can run this week — not a generic top-ten.
+We name one first fix you can run this week, not a generic top ten.

 How is this different from the free homepage review?

-The free homepage review stays on the first screen of one page — message, offer, proof, primary action.
-A growth audit looks at the whole lead journey when multiple systems disagree: ad reporting, landing pages, CRM routing, follow-up speed, qualification rules, and dashboards.
+The free homepage review stays on the first screen of one page.
+A growth audit looks at the whole inquiry path when the systems disagree: ads, pages, CRM, and reporting.

 What access do you need from us?